awisniewski21/ShengChengZi/README.md

 ## Overview

-生成字 (ShēngChéng Zì) is a Generative AI toolkit for various tasks involving Chinese characters, including:
+生成字 (ShēngChéngZì) is a Generative AI toolkit for various tasks involving Chinese characters, including:

+- **Random-to-Character (R2C)**
+For a given random latent vector, generate an image of a Chinese character.

-- **Text-to-Image Generation**
+- **Text-to-Character (T2C)**
-  - Generate a Chinese character based on a text prompt (see `glyffuser`'s rand2char/text2char models)
+For a given text prompt, generate an image of a Chinese character.

-- **Image-to-Image Translation**
+- **Character-to-Character (C2C)**
-  - Generate a simplified or traditional variant of a given Chinese character (see `palette`'s char2char models)
+For a given Chinese character, generate an image of its simplified or traditional variant.

 ---